What is the Difference between ESS and BESS?

 What is BESS?

 A BESS, short for Battery Energy Storage System, is a form of energy storage system designed to collect energy from diverse sources and store it in rechargeable batteries for later utilization.
 These systems, with capacities measured in kilowatt-hours (kWh) and power measured in kilowatts (kW), have the capability to energize various applications, providing power to residences, vehicles, industrial sites, and businesses.
 While they can function independently in certain scenarios, they are typically linked to the distribution network.
+To understand how to size a Battery Energy Storage System for your needs properly, check out this comprehensive guide on sizing a BESS.

 The Key Difference